 Carbon savings were estimated on the basis of a study by the Bloom Centre for Sustainability ("Environmental Benefits Initial Report for Opus One Solutions' GridOS" 2017), which quantified potential environmental benefits.
 For 2022, Opus One served feeders in multiple locations with an average 10-MW peak load per feeder, with an assumed 50% load factor over the year.
 Based on the Bloom study, we assumed that energy savings averaged 1.5% from improved voltage management and power factor correction.
-This resulted in 63,500 MWh in energy savings for 2022, with carbon savings of 14,800 metric tons of $CO{2e}$ using location-specific emission factors.
+This resulted in energy savings, with carbon savings calculated using location-specific emission factors.